 Remember, we are always available to discuss any matter regarding your child and preschool.
 We recommend that you make an appointment so that teachers can be available without interruption.

 Do you participate in the 20 hours ECE scheme?

 Yes, we do!
 Under this scheme if your child is aged 3, 4 or 5 they can receive fully subsidised care, up to 6 hours per day for a total of 20 hours per week.
-For more information about this, please get in touch.
+For more information, please get in touch.

 Why should I choose a Little Earth Montessori preschool?

 Recent studies have shown that a child’s early years are critical to their brain development and this development is influenced by the child’s experiences.
 The Montessori programme and learning environment is designed to enhance that development during those critical years.
 Children learn through hands-on activities, they can repeat activities as much as they wish (repetition is important), they are encouraged to explore and experiment, they get to make decisions, use their judgement, think laterally, use initiative; all in a safe and encouraging environment.